SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AutomaticReferenceCounting.rst

 You can resolve strong reference cycles by defining some of the relationships between classes to be weak or unowned references instead of strong references.
-This process is described in :ref:`MemoryManagement_WeakAndUnownedReferences` below.
+This process is described in :ref:`AutomaticReferenceCounting_WeakAndUnownedReferences` below.
 However, before seeing how to break a strong reference cycle, it is useful to understand how such a cycle can be caused.